huuthang120208/huuthang1231/README.md

             else
                 getgenv().psskill = v.HumanoidRootPart.CFrame
             end
-        until not v or not v.Parent or v.Health.Value <= 0 or not OrionLib.Flags["Auto Seabeast"].Value
+        until not v or not v.Parent or v.Health.Value <= 0 or not RayfieldLibrary.Flags["Auto Seabeast"].Value
     end
 end
 spawn(function()
     while task.wait() do
         pcall(function()
-            if OrionLib.Flags["Auto Seabeast"].Value  then
+            if RayfieldLibrary.Flags["Auto Seabeast"].Value  then
                 if StartTeleportSafe() then
                     return
                 end